tizcoppoli/ms3-online-cookbook/README.md

 ## Features

 - Responsive on all device sizes
-- Interactive audio controls
+- Interactive form controls
-- Six levels to play
 - Button hover animations
-- Modal used to choose game options
+- Modal used to add a new recipe and category
-- Progress bar
-- Score system
-- Three possible rewards
 - Send results via mail

 ### Features Left to Implement